7Wdev/StockPE_targets/README.md

 ## !
 WELCOME FROM 7WDEV(StockPE owner) !

 #### How To Use?
-1-just install the plugin from poggit (also if you want you can install it from github) !
+1-just install the plugin from stockpe (also if you want you can install it from github) !

 2-put this plugin in the plugins folder :
 ```